-If you are reading this, it is probably mid-year 2023, and if you have done right by yourself you should be in possession of your MD.
+If you are reading this, it is probably the year 2022, and if you have done right by yourself you should be in possession of your MD.

 I cannot begin to imagine what the rest of the journey must have been like after second year.
 I write to you, not to warn you of any future dangers ( Gee-o-dee has your back ), but instead to remind you of a few past experiences wise 21 year old you believes hold important lessons you should carry forth into the unwritten chapters of the rest of your life.